! -- Google Tag Manager --> <! -- End Google Tag Manager --> <! -- Heap Analytics --> <! -- End Heap -->

 On the other hand, if your monthly sales exceed 40 items, having a Professional plan lets you avoid the $0.99 per-listing fee.
 You’ll also gain access to:

-Stay on top of your inventory, as going over your storage limits subjects you to a monthly FBA inventory storage overage fee.
-This is based on your average daily volume at $10.00 per cubic foot, and is charged for any excess space your inventory occupies in Amazon’s fulfillment centers.
+Stay on top of your inventory, because going over your storage limits subjects you to a monthly FBA inventory storage overage fee.
+This is based on your average daily volume at $10 per cubic foot and is charged for any excess space your inventory occupies in Amazon’s fulfillment centers.

 This is an effective strategy for avoiding Amazon’s monthly inventory and long-term storage fees.
 Storing products with higher demand, like clothing and apparel, ensures you’ll seldom have items sitting in Amazon’s fulfillment centers for too long.
 Typically, fast-moving items also occupy less space.